 To understand the seriousness, I was a girl who didn’t appreciate time spent near the nature.
 Martins changed that perception, and I’m truly thankful him for that, I discovered an absolutely new world and new challenges.
 Martins then already had an experience by walking alone all the Latvian seaside boarder.
 He accomplished 500 km in 12 days.

 We are doing it right now, the walk of St. James from Poland to Portugal.
 It is our second month (middle of April 2015) and we plan to finish the journey at a Christmas time.
-We have walked right now some 800 km out of 6500 km.
+Right now we have walked some 800 km out of 6500 km.

-Previous years on our 2 weeks vacation time, we have walked all the seaside boarder of Latvia, Estonia and Lithuania.
-Last year we finished the journey in a small village in Poland called Ustka, so this time we started from the point we reached last year.
+In previous years on our 2 weeks vacation time, we walked all the seaside boarder of Latvia, Estonia and Lithuania.
+Last year we finished the journey in a small village in Poland called Ustka, so this time we started from the same point we reached last year.